-When your team is working on new or long-term campaigns, it can be difficult to get and keep individual stakeholders on your side.
+When your team is working on a new or long-term client-facing project, it can be difficult to get and keep individual stakeholders on your side.
 Read on to find out how offering project transparency can help win the confidence and trust of even the most skeptical stakeholder, and set your campaign up for success.

 What do we mean by stakeholders?

 Stakeholders in project management are people who will be affected by the outcome of a campaign.

 Stakeholders can also impact the outcome of your campaign as they often have control over knowledge and resources you need.
 Whether it’s helping you define project requirements or approving a request for more funding, stakeholders affect how successful any project or campaign turns out.

 Stakeholders can refer to the members of your team, other project or campaign managers in your company, company executives, project sponsors, customers, and end-users of your project deliverables.

 Types of stakeholders and their interests

 Stakeholders can be characterized and grouped in a number of different ways.
 One standard method for grouping stakeholders is by their relationship to your campaign: